csc-ubc-okanagan/DS-Introduction/get-started.md

 * Install [Atom](https://atom.io/)
 * Set up a terminal
      - Mac and Linux: bash or zsh terminal apps are already installed
      - Windows: install _Windows Subsystem for Linux_ (WSL).
 Follow the instructions in the _Install_ section of <https://docs.microsoft.com/en-us/windows/wsl/install>.
-A bash prompt will open after installion is complete.
+A bash prompt will open after installation is complete.
 To access bash again later open Command Prompt (Click Start, enter `cmd`, select Command Prompt), type `bash`, then hit enter.

     If you see the error "Windows Subsystem for Linux has no distributions", run the command `wsl --install -d Ubuntu` in Command Prompt, wait for the Ubuntu distribution to download and install, then try again.

 ## Links